MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 # The British cinema and the Kitchen Sink

 **The British kitchen sink drama movement emerged in the 1950s and 1960s, and was characterized by a focus on working-class characters and the harsh realities of life in industrial cities such as London and Manchester.
 Like Italian neorealism, the British kitchen sink drama movement sought to depict the world as it really was, without the glamorization or escapism of traditional British cinema.
 This movement was led by filmmakers such as Tony Richardson and Ken Loach, who were interested in using cinema to tell stories about the lives of ordinary people and to explore social and political issues of the time.
 Overall, while the direct influence of Italian neorealism on the British kitchen sink drama movement is difficult to determine, it is likely that the two movements shared some common influences and aesthetic approaches.**

+**Some well-known examples of British kitchen sink films include Saturday Night and Sunday Morning, A Taste of Honey, and Look Back in Anger.**

 ## John Alcott